Seoul: N. Korea’s Kim lost 20 kilograms but remains healthy

 The National Intelligence Service gave the assessment during a closed-door parliamentary briefing, saying it used artificial intelligence techniques, an analysis of super-resolution video of Kim and other methods to investigate Kim’s condition, said two lawmakers who attended the session.

-Kim’s heath has been a focus of keen outside attention in recent months because he has appeared noticeably thinner in state media photos and videos.
+Kim’s health has been a focus of keen outside attention in recent months because he has appeared noticeably thinner in state media photos and videos.
 Kim, 37, hasn’t publicly anointed a successor and some experts say an abrupt incapacitation could trigger chaos in the impoverished nuclear-armed country.

 Despite Kim’s thinner appearance, longtime North Korea observers have said Kim has no apparent health problems and his weight loss is likely the result of his efforts to improve his physique.
 They noted that he has continued his regular public activities and no unusual developments have been seen in North Korean videos.